peterkuma/comble-mip-icon-les/README.md

 started with `salloc -A bb1311 -p interactive -t 8:00:00 --mem=8G` or similar.

 The Fortran postprocessing source code is located under `src/postproc`.
-It can be complied with `make` (run in the same directory as the code), and requires the gcc module to be loaded `module load gcc` beforehand.
+It can be compiled with `make` (run in the same directory as the code) and requires the gcc module to be loaded with `module load gcc` beforehand.

 The postprocessing steps `add_optdepth`, `add_optdepth_vsedi`, and `vsedi` are currently not applied by `bin/postproc`.
 The work done by `add_optdepth`